-Then it dawned on me.
-My switch may be going bad.
+Right there it came to me.
+My battery switch may be going bad.
 It’s the one thing I didn’t change even though I thought of and checked it for continuity multiple times.
 It was clean and at each activation by the key switch it closed the circuit as intended.
 At over $200 and working it wasn’t a cheap swap out thought.
 I went home and noticed the switch also had a manual position that I never had to use, so I flipped it over to that.
 I took the boat out and ran a test run for nearly an hour with no issues.
-I flipped the switch back to auto, restarted the boat and the problem returned within 15 minutes of running, and with a few taps on the switch knob the motor began running properly again.
+I flipped the switch back to auto, restarted the boat and the problem returned within 15 minutes of running.
 Since then I have had the boat on 3 offshore trips, about 9 hours, and have had no more problems.
 When I switch back to auto mode on the switch it quickly kicks the motor into limp mode within minutes.
-After inspecting the switch closely, the vibration causes the switch to ever-so-slightly twitch out of contact.
+After inspecting the switch closely, any decent shock or vibration causes the switch to disengage, just slightly out of contact.
 The design has a tight tolerance on contact at the on position, and a long 1 inch travel to the off position, so slight movement will open the circuit.

 I am nearly sure the failure reason is from those who have worked on my boat in the past, as the house side has never failed and it’s activated each time the start side is.
 In fact, when Robert’s guys, the old owner of Precision marine installed my motor it came back with a broken switch that I had to replace.
 I wasn’t able to prove they did it, but I know.
-Most don’t realize it’s a remote keyed switch operated from the helm.
-If used manually, you have to press down to turn, otherwise a direct turn strips the gears and results in a twitchy switch.
+Most don’t realize it’s a remote keyed switch operated from the helm, and if used manually, you have to press down to turn, otherwise a direct turn strips the gears and results in damage.

 Conclusion: It seems the personality of this shop continued where it left off from the previous owner Robert Mostowski, and the skills are very poor in my opinion even retaining the old staff.
-It appears that Robert Mostowski has returned to work there, perhaps asked back by the new owner due to a lack of know-how, but that’s just my guess.
+It appears that Robert Mostowski has returned to work there from word on the street, perhaps asked back by the new owner due to a lack of know-how, but that’s just a good guess.
 Had Precision Marine listened to my details and took them into serious consideration, I would say they could have earned a lasting customer, but I’m not the right type of client for them as I have a mouth, brain, and not afraid to use either before opening my wallet.
 That caused issues as well with Robert in the past.
 I felt like the new owners were more interested in getting money from me by troubleshooting things they should have known, as I don’t know how a certified mechanic could conclude the things above when they are so inaccurate.
-Had they explained to Suzuki my details, I can only believe that Suzuki would have been able to solve it, or at least I hope they could have.
+Had they explained my details to Suzuki, I can only believe that Suzuki would have been able to solve it, or at least I hope they could have.
 Perhaps they don't like Suzuki warranty work.
 As it stands, they were BOTH WRONG!